mixxedxyz/Path-of-Exile-AutoPot/README.md

 Users should always review the current game rules, policies, and Terms of Use before using any third-party software.

 Use is entirely at your own discretion and responsibility.

 ---

+## Can I Get Banned for Using AutoPod?

+AutoPod does **not inject into the game**, does **not modify game files**, and does **not read or edit game memory**.
+It works externally through **pixel and color detection on your screen that is attached to your Computer**.

+Because of that, it is designed to be a much more cautious and non-invasive approach than intrusive tools.

+However, no third-party tool can ever guarantee absolute safety.
+Use is always at your **own risk and responsibility**.

+If you want to stay fully informed, always review the latest game rules, policies, and Terms of Use before using any third-party software.

+---